DavePie/MindustryDatabase/README.md

 # Keep in mind
-This doesn't provide any moderation features.
-It'll just run a Mindustry database.
+This doesn't provide any moderation commands itself.
+However, the database does provide methods for moderation.

 # Installation
 ## Supports